The Greenbelt: Staten Island's Hidden Jewel

 What to Do

-The number of activities available in the Greenbelt seems endless: fishing, birding, hiking, sports, family activities, classes—and the list goes on.
+The number of activities available in the Greenbelt seems endless: fishing, birding, hiking, sports, family activities, classes—the list goes on.
 The best way to experience the abundance of nature is via the 35 miles of hiking trails.
 There are six trails to choose from, offering various experiences for people of differing abilities—the Blue, White and Red Trails are easier to navigate, while the Yellow Trail is the most physically demanding.
 Other options include the Nature Center Trail and Multipurpose Trail.
 More information (including a detailed map) can be found here.
 The La Tourette Park Golf Course was once a flourishing family-run farm that was sold to the City in 1928 and designated a New York City Landmark in 1973.
 The 1870 mansion that sits on the land is now used as the public golf course's clubhouse.
 Also included are a putting green and driving range to help you refine your skills.
 Runners will enjoy taking part in the annual Fall Flat 5K run that takes place before Thanksgiving and is suitable for novices and veterans alike.
 Take advantage of the many indoor activities offered in the Greenbelt Recreation Center, including tai chi, ballroom dance classes, after-school programs for children ages 6–13, piano lessons and computer-training classes.
 The Greenbelt Nature Center and carousel are available to rent for private parties.

 What to See

 In addition to the many activities offered, the Greenbelt affords the opportunity to observe the local flora and fauna.
 Spend your time exploring the assortment of plants that call Staten Island home, including red maples, highbush blueberries and patches of skunk cabbage.
 The Greenbelt also houses a significant amount of wildlife, such as muskrats, frogs, turtles, snakes, deer, geese and several types of fish—some of which can be seen up close as part of the catch-and-release program here.
-Birdwatchers can revel in the many avian species that can be found in these parts, like blue herons, woodpeckers, migrating colorful warblers, juncos, white-throated sparrows, finches, owls and many more.
+Birdwatchers can revel in the many avian species that can be found in these parts, like blue herons, woodpeckers, migrating colorful warblers, juncos, white-throated sparrows, finches and owls.